 A boy and a girl are running through the forest.
 Down a slope, looking back as if someone is after them.
 She stumbles, he stops and runs back for her.
 He takes her hand, about to pull her up.
 Then they burst into laughter.

 Ole got Tina on her feet.
 They ran down to the boat and cast off.
-He started the engine and they set off away from the island full speed.
+He started the engine and set off at full speed.
 They looked at each other and burst out laughing again.

 A sudden slam.

 Tina was lying in the water.
 The boat was upside down, dabbing beside her with a big hole in the bow.
 Ole!
 Where was Ole?
 She looked around.
-He floated lifelessly face down.
-She swam hastily towards him.
-Turned him around.
+He was floating lifelessly face down.
+She swam hastily towards him, turned him around.
 She pulled him by his shoulders towards the island.
 He awoke as they reached the shore, coughing.
 They saw the boat sink with their bags, their mobile phones.
 Everything.

 That was close!
 Said Ole after a while.
 You saved my life!

 They were far from the mainland.

 He laughed.
 Fuck!
 She laughed too, but it was indeed a shitty situation.

 They walked up again and found a gate in the fence.
-They opened it and went in on a hundred meters long road towards the house.
-It was a mansion from the early twentieth century built on a small hill.
-Once it had been beautiful and grand, now dilapidated, with several windows nailed shut with wooden boards.
-The walls barely had paint.
-Had it not been for the cushions of the chair outside it would seem completely abandoned.
+A path went up towards the house, a mansion from the early twentieth century built on a small hill.
+Once it had been beautiful and grand, now dilapidated, with several windows nailed shut with wooden boards,the paint peeling off the walls.
+Had it not been for the cushions in the chair outside it would seem completely abandoned.
 Large apple trees adorned the hill down to the woods.

 Hello?
 Ole said as they approached.
 No one answered.
-The door of the house were open.
+The door was open.
 Hello!
 He said again, a little louder.
-They went over to the stairs of the entrance.
 Is anybody home?

 Ole, let’s go, said Tina.
 I don’t like this.